Electrical Systems

 • Watt-Hour Meters

-• Common Safety Practices
+• Safety Best Practices

 Objectives

-• Describe basic electrical meters.
+• Describe electrical instruments.

 • Distinguish between DC and AC meter readings.